Discovering Data Structures: Nearest Neighbor Search and Beyond: Nearest Neighbor Search

-To restrict our model to exactly $M$ lookups, we enforce each lookup vector $m_i$ to be a one-hot vector.
-Enforcing this constraint during training poses a challenge as it is a non-differentiable operation.
-Instead, during training, our model outputs soft-lookups where $m_i$ is the output of the softmax function and $\sum_jm_{ij} = 1$.
-This alone, however, leads to non-sparse queries.
-To address this, we add noise to the logits before the softmax operation (only during training).
-This regularizes the query network, encouraging it to produce sparser solutions (see App \ref{apd:sparsity} for details as to why this occurs).
-Intuitively, the network learns a function that is robust to noise, and the softmax output becomes robust when the logits are well-separated.
-Well-separated logits, in turn, lead to sparser solutions.
-At inference time, we do not add this noise and we ensure the lookup vector $m_i$ is a one-hot vector by applying a hardmax function to the network output instead of a softmax. \paragraph{Data Generation and Training} Each training example is a tuple $(D, q, y)$ consisting of a dataset $D$, query $q$, and nearest neighbor $y$ generated as follows: (i) sample dataset $D=\{x_1, ..., x_N\}$ from dataset distribution $P_D$, (ii) sample query $q$ from query distribution $P_q$, (iii) compute nearest neighbor $y = \arg\min_{x_i \in D}dist(x_i - q)$.
+To implement this, the network consists of $M$ MLP query models $Q^1, ..., Q^M$.
+The query models do not share weights to keep the model relatively general, but we explore shared weights in App~\ref{app:limitations}.
+Each query model $Q^i$ outputs a one-hot vector $m_i \in \mathbb{R}^{N}$ which represents a lookup position in $\hat{D}$.
+To execute the lookup, we compute the value $v_i$ at the position denoted by $m_i$ in $\hat{D}$ as $v_i = m_i^\top \hat{D}$.
+In addition to the query $q$, each query model $Q^i$ also takes as input the query execution history $H_i = \{(m_1, v_1), ..., (m_{i-1}, v_{i-1})\}$ where $H_1 = \emptyset$.
+The final answer of the network for the nearest-neighbor query is given by $\hat{y} = m^\top_M \hat{D}$.
+To enforce exactly $M$ lookups while maintaining differentiability, we train with softmax-based soft lookups but add noise to their logits.
+We find this noise encourages sparser logits during training.
+At inference, we replace softmax with hardmax to produce exact one-hot vectors.
+In App. \ref{apd:sparsity} we provide some intuition for why we think adding noise to the logits induces sparsity. \paragraph{Data Generation and Training} Each training example is a tuple $(D, q, y)$ consisting of a dataset $D$, query $q$, and nearest neighbor $y$ generated as follows: (i) sample dataset $D=\{x_1, ..., x_N\}$ from dataset distribution $P_D$, (ii) sample query $q$ from query distribution $P_q$, (iii) compute nearest neighbor $y = \arg\min_{x_i \in D}dist(x_i - q)$.
 Unless otherwise specified, $dist$ corresponds to the Euclidean distance.
 The dataset and query distributions $P_D, P_q$ vary across the different settings we consider and are defined later.
 Given a training example $(D, q, y)$, the data-processing network transforms $D$ into the data structure $\hat{D}$.
 Subsequently, the query-execution network, conditioned on $q$, queries the data structure to output $\hat{y}$.
 We use SGD to minimize either the squared loss between $y$ and $\hat{y}$, or the cross-entropy loss between the corresponding vectors encoding their positions.
 This is an empirical choice, and in some settings one loss function performs better than the other.
-All models are trained for at most 4 million gradient steps with early-stopping using a batch size of 1024.
+All models are trained for at most 2 million gradient steps with early-stopping using a batch size of 1024.
 After training, we test our model on $10$k inputs $(D, q, y)$ generated in the same way.
-We describe the exact model architecture and training hyper-parameters in App \ref{apd:training_details}. \paragraph{Evaluation and Baselines} We evaluate our end-to-end model (referred to as \emph{E2E}) on one-dimensional, two-dimensional, and high-dimensional nearest-neighbor problems.
-We primarily focus on data structures that do not use extra space, but in Section \ref{sec:extra_space}, we also explore scenarios with additional space.
+See App \ref{apd:training_details} for more details.